Wonders & Worries Research

 Clinical Research Study

-Existing research has consistently shown that serious parental illness has a clear impact on children.
-For instance, children may react to parental cancer by internalizing problems, withdrawing or becoming depressed, and/or by developing post-traumatic stress symptoms.2
+A serious parental illness affects families by producing emotions of confusion, anger, and fears of abandonment in children, and produce radical changes in their daily lives, which creates a disorienting home environment.
+Children may react to parental cancer by internalizing problems, withdrawing or becoming depressed, anxious and/or by developing post-traumatic stress symptoms.2

 Review of studies regarding children’s psycho-social needs and existing interventions indicate three elements as critical to successful interventions.
 Wonders & Worries’ services address all three of these needs:

-- Children need age-appropriate information about their parent’s cancer.
+- Children need age-appropriate information about their parent’s illness.

 - Children need support in communicating with parents, family members and health professionals.

-- Children need an environment where they feel comfortable sharing positive/negative emotions and can have their experiences normalized among peers.
+- Children need an environment where they feel comfortable sharing positive and negative emotions, and where they can have their experiences normalized among peers.

 Comparative analysis studies show that cancer impacts a child’s adjustment, especially during the early period of diagnosis, treatment, and recovery.3 An interview study of 8- to 12-year-olds reveals that 81 percent of the children believed their mother would die from breast cancer, even though it was diagnosed as early stage.4